 Sooahn Shin

-I’m a Data Scientist at Airbnb.
-I earned my PhD from the Department of Government at Harvard University, where I studied political methodology and causal inference.
+I received my PhD from the Department of Government at Harvard University in 2025, where I was advised by Kosuke Imai.

 Publications